 Articles

-Not far off the eastern shores of Honduras, in the crystal blue waters of the Caribbean Sea, lies the Bay Island of Roatán.
-Known for its beautiful beaches, barrier reef, and its incredible snorkeling, Roatán is a little slice of paradise.
-But away from the glitz and glam of the tourist spots, live some of the poorest and hungriest people, my son has ever seen.
-At least that’s how he described it after returning home from there last weekend.
+In the crystal blue waters of the Caribbean Sea lies the Bay Island of Roatán, not far off the eastern shores of Honduras.
+Known for its beautiful beaches, barrier reefs, and incredible snorkeling, Roatán is a little slice of paradise.
+But away from the glitz and glam of the tourist spots live some of the poorest and hungriest people my son has ever seen.
+At least that’s how he described it after returning home from there recently.

-On a mission trip, Cole, and his team, went to this impoverished community to share the gospel of Jesus Christ.
-For an American teenager, who hasn’t suffered want for much, seeing such primitive living conditions and families who hadn’t eaten in several days was shocking.
-Hunger exists everywhere and not just on distant shores, but seeing it up close often gives us a new appreciation for this most basic of human conditions.
+On a mission trip, Cole and his team went to this impoverished community to share the gospel of Jesus Christ.
+For an American teenager who hasn’t suffered want for much, seeing such primitive living conditions and families who hadn’t eaten in several days was shocking.
+Hunger exists everywhere, not just on distant shores, but seeing it up close often gives us a new appreciation for this most basic of human conditions.

 We need the Bread of Life.

-Their requests were brazen and rude, especially in light of what he’d already done.
-It was clear they saw Jesus not as their Savior but as their free meal ticket.
+Their requests were brazen and rude, especially considering what he’d already done.
+Clearly, they saw Jesus not as their Savior but as their free meal ticket.
 He was a means to an end and the answer to their daily struggle for daily bread.
-Perhaps they could persuade Jesus to feed them again, by asking him to show them even more signs (John 6:30).
+Perhaps they could persuade Jesus to feed them again by asking him to show them even more signs (John 6:30).

 The callousness of their disbelief must’ve grieved his heart.
 You can hear his disappointment when he diagnosed their motives for coming to him.